la2050/archive/_projects/2016/la-bike-fest.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  LA isn't yet in love with the bicycle.
+Education (what bike, how to get there, who else is riding?) is the actual #1 barrier to getting more people riding - which helps address the #1 perceived barrier - safety.

+  By creating a 'Disneyland' of bicycles (road mountain, city, e_bikes, family bikes) making it easy to learn, play and connect we can jump start a new excitement for bikes and get more people riding to work/school, connecting to METRO and enjoying how great LA is for biking.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool